nickassafkirk/cooking-with-katie/README.md

   * As a new user I want to learn about the business owner's background.
   * As a user I expect to be able to view lot's of different recipes.
   * As a user I want to be able to search and filter recipes by specific criteria.
-  * As a user I expect recipes to be ;abelled and categorised by an intuitive taxonomy.
+  * As a user I expect recipes to be labelled and categorised by an intuitive taxonomy.
   * As a user I expect recipes to be easy to read, understand and reproduce at home.
   * As a user I want to be able to add my recipes to the site to share with other users.
   * As a return user I want to be able to update and delete my submitted recipes.